 If you run over rocky terrain, you may want a shoe that helps protect your foot from hard edges.
 Two schools of engineering are thick foam or rock plates (thin, hard plastic plates in the shoe).
 Both have good and bad points, but generally, foam absorbs more shock while plates provide a more natural feel of the ground and precise foot placement.

 7. Shoe Width

 Some shoes are designed with a wide forefoot.
 For folks with wide feet, or those running very long distances, a wide forefoot can be a bonus that lets toes splay.
-The downside is that wider shoes are less precise and can be a little more clumsy, and won’t fit well on people with narrow feet.
+The downside is that wider shoes are less precise, can be a little more clumsy, and won’t fit well on people with narrow feet.

 8. Trail-Running Shoe Weight